mysociety/message-manager/documentation/incoming_message_api.md

 # Incoming Messages

-Example of an *incoming message*: a text message received by an SMS gateway.
+An *incoming message* is a text message received by a message source, such as an SMS gateway, coming into the Message Manager.

-# Incoming Messages: polling the gateway
+## Incoming Messages: polling the gateway

 The FixMyBarangay polls the gateway for new messages.
-This mechanism is custom: see the Netcast shell in `Console/Command`
+This mechanism is custom: see the Netcast shell in `app/Console/Command/NetcastShell.php`.

-.
+To get helpful usage information (and without actually running anything, so it's safe!) do:

+    cd app
+    Console/cake netcast

+Alternatively, try `Console/cake netcast gateway_list` to see a list of the gateways (sources) currently in your database.
+You'll need to specify one of these sources (by name or id) in most of the subcommands you issue to this `netcast` shell.

-# Incoming Message: POSTing new messages
+## Incoming Message: POSTing new messages

-The default way to receive incoming messages is to allow the gatway to POST to a URL on the Message Manager.
+The default way to receive incoming messages is to allow the gateway to POST to a URL on the Message Manager.

+> Note: because FixMyBarangay polls the gateway, it does *not* use this `incoming` action in
+> `MessageController` (although the dummy client does, in development vhosts).

 The Message Manager won't accept an incoming message without authentication, which is enforced by login (username and password).
 So in order to allow a message source (for example,